ibm-cloud-docs/BlockStorage/getting-started.md

 ## Managing your new Storage

-Through the portal or the SLCLI you can manage various aspects of your File Storage such as host authorizations and cancellations.
+Through the portal or the SLCLI, you can manage various aspects of your File Storage such as host authorizations and cancellations.
 For more information, see [Managing {{site.data.keyword.blockstorageshort}}](/docs/infrastructure/BlockStorage?topic=BlockStorage-managingstorage).